Chicken Schnitzel

 Instructions

-- 2Take each chicken breast and cut it evenly down the middle, lengthwise.
-Place each cutlet into a ziplock bag or between two sheets of plastic wrap.
-Then, with a meat tenderizer mallet or rolling pin, gently pound each piece to ¼-inch thickness.
-Season them with ½ teaspoon of salt and ½ teaspoon of black pepper and set them aside.
+- 1Cut each chicken breast lengthwise into two thin cutlets.
+Place each cutlet between two sheets of plastic wrap and pound with a meat mallet to ¼-inch thickness.
+Season both sides with salt and black pepper, then set aside.

 Nutrition — Per Serving